 International Students are automatically enrolled in basic health insurance (UHIP) through the Centre for International Experience.
 This is your primary and basic coverage (what you show to people at the university health centre, for example.)
 You will need your card to take advantage of this program.
 These cards should be picked up at the ISC (on St. George near College) at the beginning of every academic year, although they may not be available at the beginning of September.
 If you need proof of coverage before the cards are available, they can print out a temporary proof-of-coverage for you at the ISC.

 UHIP coverage is comparable (but not equivalent) to Ontario’s health insurance program.
 It covers basic treatments and exams, surgery, and care related to pregnancy.
 For more detail about any specific concerns you may have, please see their website.
 Should you need it (and we hope you don’t!) they have a preferred hospital list, available on the website.

 Where do I go?

-Most students make the Student Health Services (in the Koefler Student Centre at College and St. George) the place they go for primary care.
-They do basic physical exams, gynecological exams, immunizations, and all other services you would expect from a family doctor.
+Most students visit Health & Wellness (in the Koefler Student Centre at College and St. George) for primary care.
+Available are basic physical exams, gynecological exams, immunizations, and all other services you would expect from a family doctor.
 While you must call or book online for an appointment, they do have a limited number of drop-in slots every day.
 If you’re planning to drop in, be sure to get there early and be prepared to wait.
 And if you have a sensitive reason for being there, they might not be your first choice: you always run the risk of running into a classmate who wants to ask why you’re there.